aditya0224/aditya0224.github.io/_posts/2018-21-08-linked-list.md

 	self.val = val
 	self.next = next

-The start of the linkedlist is called head, end of the list is tail, whose next pointer points to None Sentinel node is a dummy node added at the head or tail of the list to make operations easier on the list.
+The start of the linkedlist is called head, end of the list is tail, whose next pointer points to None.
+Sentinel node is a dummy node added at the head or tail of the list to make operations easier on the list.

 There are three types of linkedlists